chaconlab/IMOD/TUTORIAL.md

 </tbody>
 </table>
 <p align="center"><a name="P_K"></a>--------------- User custom potential. ---------------</p>
-<p>The user can define its own potential thought a file using the -K option.
+<p>The user can define its potential thought a file using the -K option.
 Type at the command prompt:</p>
 <div class="box-note">imode 1ab3.pdb -K imodeKi_Kfile.dat -o imodeCP</div>
 <p>This ASCII file (<a href="media/files/imodeKi_Kfile.dat">imodeKi_Kfile.dat</a>) has three columns to define the force constants (K) for each atomic pair:</p>
 <pre>1 2 9.962940E-01